Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

   * Recordings may lose audio when the speaker needs to walk away from the microphone
   * Recordings that are corrupted or missing are unlikely to be replaced
   * Recordings are not an alternative to attending class, and this class is not meant to be taken remotely
-* If attendance dips considerably, lectures may no longer be recorded.
-You will get at least one day's notice if I choose to stop recording lectures
+* If on a given day attendance for both sections combined is below 50%, that lecture's recording will not be uploaded.
+* Lecture recordings are not an alternative to attending class, and are intended for review/reference.
+You will not learn effectively without participation and engagement!

 ## This Syllabus

 This syllabus is to be considered a reference document that can and will be adjusted through the course of the semester to address changing needs.
 This syllabus can be changed at any time.
-Significant changes will be announced.
+Significant changes will be announced via daily announcements in class and on Canvas.
 It is up to the student to monitor this page and their announcements for any changes.
 Final authority on any decision in this course rests with the professor, not with this document.

 ## Professionalism